Network-Intelligence/LLamaSharp/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+The original project is licensed under the terms of the MIT license.